philipmories/LoRTIA-Plus/LoRTIA_Plus/README.md

 # LoRTIA-Plus - Long-read RNA-Seq Transcript Isoform Annotator toolkit

-The LoRTIA toolkit annotates transcript features such as transcriptional start sites (TSS), transcriptional end sites (TES), introns and transcript isoforms based on long-read RNA sequencing (direct RNA-Seq and cDNA-Seq) data.
+LoRTIA-Plus is an extended version of the original LoRTIA toolkit for the annotation of transcript features such as transcription start sites (TSS), transcription end sites (TES), introns, and transcript isoforms from long-read RNA sequencing data.
 The toolkit expects `SAM` or `BAM` files as input and produces `GFF` files as well as other processed files as outputs.
-The sequencing reads can stem from any long-read sequencing platform (both Nanopore and PacBio reads are accepted).
-As long as the reads contain adapters which mark the two ends of the full-length transcripts, a complete isoform annotation is possible.
-The `SAM` or `BAM` files can be produced by any mapper, however when mapping with [minimap2], either run minimap2 with the `-Y` option or filter out secondary alignments before using the LoRTIA toolkit.
-The toolkit was developed to be run in UNIX environments.
+The sequencing reads can stem from any long-read sequencing platform, including Oxford Nanopore and PacBio.
+As long as the reads contain features that allow reliable identification of transcript ends, complete isoform annotation is possible.

+`SAM` or `BAM` files can be produced by any mapper.
+However, when mapping with [minimap2], either run minimap2 with the `-Y` option or filter out secondary alignments before using LoRTIA-Plus.
+The toolkit was developed to run in UNIX environments.

+## Project history

+LoRTIA-Plus is based on the original LoRTIA toolkit developed by [Zsolt Balázs].
+This repository was created to maintain and distribute an extended version of the software, including direct RNA-seq support and transcript annotation performance improvements.

+## What is new in LoRTIA-Plus

+Compared with the original LoRTIA release, LoRTIA-Plus includes:

+- support for Oxford Nanopore direct RNA-seq data via `--dRNA`
+- faster transcript annotation through `polars`-based processing
+- updated repository structure and documentation

 ## Contents